statbiscuit/swots/README.md

 ## Overview

-This repo contains ``R` scripts to illustrate some fundamental statistical concepts (e.g., maximum likelihood, pca, hypothesis testing & more).
+This repo contains `R` scripts to illustrate some fundamental statistical concepts (e.g., maximum likelihood, pca, hypothesis testing & more).
 These are meant to supplement classroom materials only and on occasion go hand in hand with specific examples from the STATS210 course (Statistical Theory) at the University of Auckland.

-Feel free to fork and modify the repo :-)
+Feel free to fork and modify for your own use or just download the gifs :-)

 ## Examples